Athooh/Ascii-Art-fs/README.md

 ## License

-This project is licensed under the MIT License.
+The project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - The Go programming language community.
 - The creators of the various banner files used in this project.
 - Group Contributors:
-    - Vincent Omondi
+  @vinomondi
-    - Stella Oiro
+  @steoiro
-    - Seth Odhiambo
+  @seodhiambo